New Horizons Seaside Primary

 What is a Knowledge Led Curriculum in practice?

-Imagine Year 6s looking back to when they ‘did the Romans’ in Year 4.
+Imagine Year 6s looking back to when they ‘did the Ancient Greeks’ in Year 4.
 What would we want them to remember?

-They might recall their museum trip, something about togas and what Roman soldiers looked like.
-They might have a general sense that Romans had an empire a long time ago.
+They might recall dancing on their Topic Day, making Ancient Greek sandals in Design and Technology, a few facts about City-States and what Ancient Greek soldiers looked like.
+They might have a general sense that the Ancient Greek period was a long time ago.

-This would be part of a long-term plan ensuring students return to Roman history beyond Year 4 such that their knowledge would be built on, not left behind.
+This would be part of a long-term plan ensuring students return to Ancient Greek history beyond Year 4 such that their knowledge would be built on, not left behind.

 Reading at the Core of the Curriculum…